Premkumar981/Bhavani-Medicals-and-General-Store/README.md

-# 🏪 Bhavani Medicals and General Store – Online Ordering Platform
+# 🏪 React-Based Medical Store Web Application

 A responsive web application developed for Sri Bhavani Medicals and General Stores to enable digital ordering of medicines and general products.
 This platform allows users to browse products, add items to a cart, and place orders online with a seamless user experience.